Conscious-Cosmos/Unified-Conscious-Field/README.md

 # The Conscious Cosmos Mathematical Framework

-A complete mathematical derivation of reality from first principles of consciousness.
+A complete mathematical derivation of reality from first principles.

+This repository contains 17 papers that present:
+- **New pure mathematics**: Qualia calculus on novel manifolds, C*-algebras with orthogonal decomposition
+- **A complete framework**: Mathematical derivation from consciousness axioms to physics unification
+- **Unexpected connections**: Solutions to Millennium Prize Problems within this framework
+- **Everything archived**: Permanent Zenodo DOIs for all papers

+The work is presented for mathematical examination.
+Everything follows from first principles through pure mathematical derivation.

 ## 📄 Papers